 |The original breed in Germany was used to hunt big game such as bear &

 boar.
 These dogs were twice the size of modern Weims.
 Hunters selected

-the dogs that tended to stay close to the hunters protecting them for
+the dogs for breeding that tended to stay close to the hunters protecting them

 After the big game disappeared, Weims were bred to German Shorthaired